Akil Baddoo Player Props: Tigers vs. Twins

 Akil Baddoo At The Plate

-- He has hit a home run in 8.6% of his games this season, and 2.6% of his chances at the plate.
+- He has gone deep in 9.5% of his games this season, and 2.8% of his trips to the plate.

-- In 21.4% of his games this year, Baddoo has driven in at least one run.
-In four of those games (5.7%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in three contests.
+- Baddoo has an RBI in 16 of 74 games this year, with multiple RBI in four of them.
+He has also driven home three or more of his team's runs in three contests.

-- He has scored at least once 23 times this season (32.9%), including one multi-run game.
+- He has scored at least one run 25 times this season (33.8%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.